el3um4s/strani-anelli-blog/_posts/2021/2021-04-18-chaos-game-english/2021-04-18-chaos-game-english.md

 })
 ```

-For a more detailed explanation, I refer to the [Construct 3 online guide] (https://www.construct.net/en/make-games/manuals/construct-3/scripting/guides/subclassing-instances).
+For a more detailed explanation, I refer to the [Construct 3 online guide](https://www.construct.net/en/make-games/manuals/construct-3/scripting/guides/subclassing-instances).

 Obviously it is not enough to declare the class, it is also necessary to fill it with methods useful for the purpose. `Create()` creates a new point: